zenprotocol/docs/docs/root/contracts/examples.rst

 That's because while the declared cost is 0, the **inferred** cost (due to the addition of :fsharp:`inc 2`) is 2.

-To fix that we now have to declare the **correct** cost within the type, to account for the increment:
+To fix that we now have to declare the **correct** cost within the type, to account for the increment, so :fsharp:`cost b 0` becomes :fsharp:`cost b 2`:

 .. code-block:: fsharp